whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - Selfish Violence vs Selfless Violence.md

 However, major Ana María said, "the Zapatista Army is very large and is everywhere."
 They persevered in solidarity with each other and the Earth.
 Official fighting continued until a ceasefire was called.[xxx-wagingnonviolence in the face of assassinations]<sup>,</sup>[xxx-interview with major ana maría: on the atrocities]

 After both sides agreed to a ceasefire, the government promptly began a campaign of illegal paramilitary violence against the Zapatistas.
-Evidence came out of the Mexican Defense Ministry's "Chiapas 94 Campaign Plan," where they planned to "secretly organize certain sectors of the civilian population... characterized by a high patriotic sense" and "train and support the self-defense forces or other paramilitary organizations..."[xxx-wagingnonviolence in the face of assassinations]
+Evidence came out of the Mexican Defense Ministry's "Chiapas 94 Campaign Plan," where they planned to "secretly organize certain sectors of the civilian population" and "train and support the self-defense forces or other paramilitary organizations..."[xxx-wagingnonviolence in the face of assassinations]

 Neither the Mexican military nor law enforcement stopped the paramilitary fighters from violating all international laws of war.
 People fired machine guns into Zapatista villages, cut off people's limbs, and many others were disappeared, executed, or displaced from their homes.
 The leader of the town of Rosario Ibarra had his arm cut off.
 Women were told their children would be kidnapped if they did not reveal the organizations to which they belonged.[xxx-interview with major ana maría: on the atrocities]